Marshall Islands at the 2016 Summer Olympics

 The Marshall Islands competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
 This was the nation's third consecutive appearance at the Summer Olympics.

 The Marshall Islands Olympic delegation included five athletes, competing only in athletics, swimming, and weightlifting.
 Among them were freestyle swimmer Giordan Harris, the lone returning Olympian from London 2012, and weightlifter Mathlynn Sasser (women's 58 kg), who led the contingent as the Marshall Islands flag bearer in the opening ceremony.
 The Marshall Islands made their Olympic debut in weightlifting and had one of their largest Olympic delegations, matching their size in 2008.
 The delegation, however, failed to win their first-ever Olympic medal.

 History

 The Marshall Islands are a Micronesian island nation, located in the western Pacific Ocean midway between Hawaii and Australia.
 As of 2016 the nation had a population of approximately 53,000.
 The islands were under Spain's influence until their annexation by Germany in 1885.
-Japan occupied the Islands during World War I and formally annexed them as part of its postwar South Pacific Mandate.
+Japan occupied the Islands during World War I and formally annexed them as part of its interwar South Seas Mandate.
 The Marshall Islands were placed under United States control in 1944.
 The islands granted independence in 1986 under a Compact of Free Association with the United States.

 The Marshall Islands created its National Olympic Committee in 2001 and gained International Olympic Committee (IOC) recognition at their 9 February 2006 meeting.
 The addition of the Marshall Islands brought the total number of IOC-recognized National Olympic Committees to 203 at the time of admission.